tk-notes/lucas-meier-blog/content/notes/2023/04/cait-sith-security-1-echo-broadcast/index.md

 \end{matrix}
 $$

-The honest check only fails because of equivocation, and we can detect that in $\Gamma_M$.
+The only reason the honest check will fail is if the adversary sends to different messages to honest parties, causing their confirmations to differ.
+We can
+detect that in $\Gamma_M$ instead, replacing the honest check.

 $$
 \begin{matrix}